-4.12.2 Licensed Entities
+4.7.2 Licensed Entities

-The Regulatory Authority shall ensure that all Licensees comply with KNTGC requirements.
+The Authority shall ensure that all Licensees comply with KNTGC requirements.

-4.12.3 Registration of Kenya National Transmission Grid Code Licensees
+4.7.3 Registration of Kenya National Transmission Grid Code Licensees

-No entity shall have access to the Kenya National Transmission System before obtaining a licence from the Regulatory Authority.
-The Regulatory Authority shall be responsible for creating and maintaining a register of Licensees.
-Service-providers shall ensure that Users are registered as Licensees before entering into a contract for services with such Users.
+No entity shall have access to the Kenya National Transmission System before obtaining a licence from the Authority.
+The Authority shall be responsible for creating and maintaining a register of Licensees.
+Transmission Network Service-providers shall ensure that Users, excluding consumers are registered as Licensees before entering into a contract for services with such Users.

-A User who no longer holds a licence from the Regulatory Authority shall be removed from the register of Licensees.
+A User who no longer holds a licence from the Authority shall be removed from the register of Licensees.

-4.13 NOTICES
+4.8 NOTICES

-4.13.1 Service of Notices under the Kenya National Transmission Grid Code
+4.8.1 Service of Notices under the Kenya National Transmission Grid Code